-- In groups of more than 3 and less than 5, discuss pseudoscience compared to science. - Write a pseudoscience argument for something that one might find on a webpage pertaining to topics of this class (no more than 1 page). - One sheet for the group.
+- In groups of 3 to 4, discuss pseudoscience compared to science. - Write a pseudoscience argument for something that one might find on a webpage pertaining to topics of this class (no more than 1 page). - One sheet for the group. - Why is your argument pseudoscience?